bonitoo-io/influxdb-java/README.md

 ```

 ### Functions properties
-There are three possibilities how to add properties to the functions.
+There are four possibilities how to add properties to the functions.

 #### Use build-in constructor
 ```java